netzero-labs/netzero-labs/docs/tesla/Automation.md

 2. **Why did my scheduled automation not run?**

    Check the "Past Runs" Automation tab for any failures.
+If a Storm Watch event is active, automations will fail to run on purpose to avoid interfering with Storm Watch behavior.
 In rare cases, a command that Netzero successfully sends to Tesla might get lost on the way from Tesla to your Powerwall (e.g. if the gateway is in a bad state or updating firmware at the time).
 If this happens repeatedly, try resetting your gateway and contact us if the issue persists.